 attn: Laurie Mayhew

-Questions?
+Questions about Otterbein and the Yellow Ribbon Program?
 For questions about your eligibility for the program, see the GI Bill website or call them at 1-888-GI-BILL-1 (1-888-442-4551) to speak with a Veterans Benefits Counselor.
 For questions about Otterbein's involvement in the program:

 - Undergraduate Program - (614) 823-1500